-The doctors often collaborate on cases, so you get the benefit of their collective education and experience.
-We often treat in cooperation with medical doctors, and may refer you to Western medical or Naturopathic specialists if indicated.
+She often treats in cooperation with medical doctors, and may refer you to Western medical or Naturopathic specialists if indicated.

 After pre-medical training, Naturopathic physicians must complete medical school at an accredited institution, where they graduate with a doctoral degree, Doctor of Naturopathic Medicine (ND).
 Naturopathic physicians are trained in basic medical and clinical sciences, physical and clinical diagnosis, and Naturopathic philosophy and therapeutics.
 In Oregon, Naturopathic candidates must pass a board licensing examination, and then they are licensed to practice primary care medicine.

-Naturopathic Medical Training includes all of the same basic course work as traditional medical schools, with a few exceptions.
-Naturopathic students study only minor surgery, and their pharmacology focus is on naturally-derived medicines, which they can prescribe in the state of Oregon.
+Naturopathic Medical Training includes all of the same basic course work as traditional medical schools, with a few exceptions including that naturopathic students study only minor surgery, and at the time that Dr. Brody attended school there were no formal residencies.

 Acupuncture is a 5,000 year old ancient Chinese healing art wherein fine needles are inserted into specific points in the body.

 From a Chinese medical perspective the theory is that the body has an energy force running (known as Qi, roughly pronounced Chee) that travels through the body along “meridians” (specific pathways).
 Energy constantly flows up and down these pathways.
 These pathways can become unbalanced - causing illness.
 The effect of the acupuncture needles is to restore the balance of the patient’s energy and thereby improve overall health.

 The Science of Acupuncture